 Tech and Trends

 Staying still today keeps you behind.
 Organizations are investing in digital transformation sooner rather than later, even if they do not primarily operate in the technology space.
 Hence, at any point in time, a CFO is required to judge investment requirements for technology.
-Many banks for example are moving onto cloud-based Loan Management Systems, for cost-efficient management of their books as well as a completely automated front-end for their customers.
+Many banks, for example, are moving onto cloud-based Loan Management Systems for cost-efficient and automated management of their books, as well as a completely automated front-end for their customers.
 While some shifts are revenue-related, others are still critical in keeping the organization primed for the future.
 Hence, the following three points offer perspective on methods and musings that help reach a more well-rounded decision.

 Fund allocation is a collaborative decision